 The City adopted an amendment to the Lakeside Specific Plan in 2016 in conjunction with a hotel and residential project on a vacant, 8.83-acre parcel at 1250 Lakeside Drive.
-The site is the sole parcel in the Lakeside Specific Plan (LSP), which was adopted in 2005 for a previously approved, but never built hotel and residential project.
+The site is the sole parcel in the Lakeside Specific Plan (LSP), which was adopted in 2005.

 The Lakeside Specific Plan (LSP) amendment and mixed-use hotel/residential development project was approved by the City Council on December 13, 2016.
-The amended Lakeside Specific Plan, staff report and minutes are available at the links below:
+For the amended Lakeside Specific Plan, staff report and minutes, see Documents tab.

 Approved project components include: